Map

 .set(2, 'two')

-.set(3, 'three');
+.set(3, 'three')

-and .get()
+and map.get()

 are for writing and reading values (given keys).